divine-ray/Servilia/Beings/Characters and People/Exiled/Marilee, the Songstress.md

 After several fatal attempts of the Children on her and the then-necropolis she got lethally injured and reached out to the fabled Cold, to heal her and to give a counterweight.

-Unfortunately, she was unaware about how [[the Cold]] functions and thus she did not prepare for its overtaking nature, and got completely frozen.
+Unfortunately, she was unaware about how [[The Cold]] functions and thus she did not prepare for its overtaking nature, and got completely frozen.